Dozens dead or hurt in wedding party blast in Afghan capital

-KABUL, Afghanistan (AP) — An explosion ripped through a wedding party on a busy Saturday night in Afghanistan’s capital and dozens of people were killed or wounded, a government official said.
-Hundreds of people were believed to be inside.
+KABUL, Afghanistan (AP) — A suicide-bomb blast ripped through a wedding party on a busy Saturday night in Afghanistan’s capital and dozens of people were killed or wounded, a government official said.
+More than 1,000 people had been invited, one witness said, as fears grew that it could be the deadliest attack in Kabul this year.

-Interior Ministry spokesman Nusrat Rahimi told The Associated Press there was no immediate information on the cause of the blast.
+Interior Ministry spokesman Nusrat Rahimi told The Associated Press the attacker set off explosives among the wedding participants.
 Both the Taliban and a local affiliate of the Islamic State group carry out bloody attacks in the capital.

+The blast occurred near the stage where musicians were and “all the youths, children and all the people who were there were killed,” witness Gul Mohammad said.
+One of the wounded, Mohammad Toofan, said that “a lot of guests were martyred.”

 Kabul’s huge, brightly lit wedding halls are centers of community life in a city weary of decades of war, with thousands of dollars spent on a single evening.